UBC’s Stewart Blusson Quantum Matter Institute: Materials Science

 Assistant Professor in Comparative Animal Physiology

-The Department of Zoology at the University of British Columbia invites applications for a faculty position in Evolutionary Biology (Canada Research Chair Tier 2).
-We seek an outstanding individual working with an innovative and integrative research program that would extend and complement existing faculty strengths in evolutionary biology and the Zoology Department.
-The position is tenure track and is expected to be appointed at the rank of Assistant Professor, although a higher rank might be considered for an applicant of exceptional qualifications.
-Applicants must have a Ph.D. degree, postdoctoral experience, and an exceptional research record with demonstrated potential in establishing a successful research program, as well as demonstrated potential for excellence in teaching at the graduate and undergraduate level.
-The deadline for applications is September 21, 2015.Apply now
+The Department of Zoology at the University of British Columbia, in Vancouver, Canada, invites applications for a faculty position in Comparative Animal Physiology in its broadest sense.
+We seek an outstanding individual working with an innovative and integrative research program that would extend and complement existing faculty strengths in comparative animal physiology and biomechanics.
+The position is tenure track and is expected to be appointed at the rank of Assistant Professor.
+However, we may consider applications at a higher rank from individuals with truly exceptional research programs, especially from individuals that broaden faculty diversity.
+Applicants must have a Ph.D. degree and postdoctoral experience and an exceptional research record.
+The appointment will begin no earlier than July 1, 2017.

 UBC Science uses an online recruiting and application process for staff positions.
 Visit the UBC HR website to view the current list of postings.
 Internal applicants should apply through Self Service.